giantswarm/docs/sources/installation/gettingstarted.md

 ## Run the helloworld application

 Before you can run the application it needs to be created.
-To do so use the `create` command followed by the json file you have just created:
+To do so use the `create` command followed by the JSON file you have just created:

     $ swarm create swarm.json

-To start this app use the `start` command followed by the `app_name` specified in the json:
+To start this app use the `start` command followed by the `app_name` specified in the JSON:

     $ swarm start helloworld

-While it's starting (which may take a while) you may check it's status with the `status` command:
+While it's starting (which may take a while) you may check its status with the `status` command:

     $ swarm status helloworld
     App helloworld is starting!